LibertyDSNP/dsnp-did-resolver/README.md

 import { CachedResolver } from "@digitalbazaar/did-io";
 import didWeb from "@digitalbazaar/did-method-web";
 import didDsnp from "@dsnp/did-resolver";
+import { FooResolver} from "dsnp-did-resolver-plugin-foo";

 const resolver = new CachedResolver();
 resolver.use(didWeb.driver());
 resolver.use(didDsnp.driver([ new FooResolver() ]));

-// usage is same as in previous example
+// DID resolution proceeds as in previous example
 ```

 # Plugins